outten45/cronsifter/README.md

 A simple program to run the given command and keep it running.
 It assumes the command is meant to run in the foreground so if the command stops, `srunner` will restart it. `srunner` will default to waiting 10 seconds before starting the command again.
-You can change this by setting the SRUNNER_SPAWN_DELAY environment variable which is parsed using [ParseDuration](https://golang.org/pkg/time/#ParseDuration).
+You can change this by setting the SPAWN_DELAY environment variable which is parsed using [ParseDuration](https://golang.org/pkg/time/#ParseDuration).

-    > SRUNNER_SPAWN_DELAY="3m" srunner gohttp
+    > SPAWN_DELAY="3m" srunner gohttp

 This would start the gohttp command and if it failed, `srunner` would wait 3 minutes before re-spawning the process.